 How neighbourly are you?

-Before you approach neighbours about the leaves they don't rake, their scented dryer sheets, second-hand smoke wafting into your bedroom window or the car abandoned in their yard, ask yourself these questions:
+Before you approach neighbours about their scented dryer sheets or lawn pesticide use ask yourself these questions:

 - Are you coming from a place of judgment?